paritytech/parity-bridges-common/docs/high-level-overview.md

 As its on-chain component (which requires bridge GRANDPA pallet to be deployed nearby), the parachains finality relay requires GRANDPA finality relay to be running in parallel.
-Without it, the header `B` or some its ancestor won't be finalized and we'll be unable to verify generated storage proof.
+Without it, the header `B` or any of its children's finality at source won't be relayed at target, and target chain won't be able to verify generated storage proof.

 More: [Parachains Finality Relay Sequence Diagram](./parachains-finality-relay.html), [code](../relays/parachains/).